-A part-time student (carrying less than 12 semester credits (residentially)/6 semester credits (online) in a semester/term) shall be placed on academic warning if, at the end of any semester/term, he or she has a cumulative grade point average (cgpa) less than 2.00.
-During the next semester/term, if the student does not receive a 2.00 GPA and/or complete at least 67% of their coursework, the student is dismissed from the University.
+A part-time student (carrying less than 12 semester credit hours per semester (residentially) / 3 semester credit hours per term (online)) shall be placed on academic warning if, at the end of any semester and/or term, he or she has a cumulative grade point average (CGPA) of less than a 2.000.
+During the next semester and/or term, if the student does not receive a 2.000 CGPA and/or completes at least 66.667% of their coursework, the student is dismissed from the University.
 The student may appeal the dismissal and follow the same appeals process found above in the full-time satisfactory academic progress appeals process.

-Part-time students on academic probation may be required to retake courses in which "F" or "D" grades were received, take a reduced credit-load, become involved in special programs, and/or have restrictions place on extra-curricular campus activities (athletics, fine arts, etc.).
+Part-time students on academic probation may be required to retake courses in which "F" or "D" grades were received, take a reduced credit load, become involved in special programs, and/or have restrictions placed on extra-curricular campus activities (athletics, fine arts, etc.).
 They are also required to submit periodic academic progress reports.